brofar/calgaryquidditch.ca/README.md

-# cqc-website
+# Calgary Quidditch

-Website for calgaryquidditch.ca
+Website for Calgary Quidditch, a Calgary-based quadball club.